In Ayodhya, firm linked to BJP leaders sold ecologically sensitive land to Adani – for a big profit

 It earned a profit of Rs 2.44 crore.

+In its response to Scroll, the Adani spokesperson said, “As far as the purchase of the said piece of land by Time City Multi State Cooperative Housing Society is concerned, we have no comments.
+We have been fully indemnified by Time City Multi State Cooperative Housing Society for any actions and transactions made prior to the sale of the land to Homequest Infraspace Pvt Ltd.”

-This is part of a larger pattern.
+The Time City’s Adani deals were part of a larger pattern.
 A summary of transactions available on the website of the Uttar Pradesh government’s Stamp And Registration Department shows that between October 2019 and April 2022, Time City was involved in 31 land sales in Majha Jamthara – in all, worth Rs 2.15 crore.
 It sold 0.48 hectares carved into small plots at an average of Rs 400 per square foot.

 “The price of the transaction is decided by the seller and the buyer,” said Suryabhan Singh, Time City’s legal advisor when asked about its transactions with the Adani group and others.
 “Whether high or low, the appropriate stamp duty is paid to the government.”